fredhutchio/tfcb_2019/homeworks/homework04/README.md

 _Figure out a series of commands, piped together, that will count the number of unique occurrences of various words in `anthony.txt`._

-Hint: learn about the `uniq` command and its flags first, but to successfully answer the question you'll need another command.
+Hint: learn about the `uniq` command and its flags first, but to successfully answer the question you'll need another command to transform your list.

-# Problem 5
+## Problem 5

 **20 points**